Relative biological effectiveness: Experimental methods

 Data for CHO-K1 cell line irradiated by photons (blue curve) and by carbon ions (red curve).
-The RBE is given by $\frac{D_x}{D_i}$.
+The RBE is given by $D_\text{X} / D_\text{R}$.

-Typically the evaluation of relative biological effectiveness is done on various types of living cells grown in culture medium, including prokaryotic cells such as bacteria, simple eukaryotic cells such as single celled plants, and advanced eukaryotic cells derived from organisms such as rats.
-By irradiating batches of cells with different doses and types of radiation, a relationship between dose and the fraction of cells that die can be found, and then used to find the doses corresponding to some common survival rate.
-The ratio of these doses is the RBE of R. Instead of death, the endpoint might be the fraction of cells that become unable to undergo mitotic division (or, for bacteria, binary fission), thus being effectively sterilized — even if they can still carry out other cellular functions.
+Typically the evaluation of relative biological effectiveness is performed on various types of living cells grown in a culture medium, including prokaryotic cells such as bacteria, simple eukaryotic cells such as single celled plants, and advanced eukaryotic cells derived from organisms such as rats.
+By irradiating batches of cells with different absorbed doses and types of radiation, a relationship between absorbed dose and the fraction of cells that die can be found, and then used to find the absorbed doses corresponding to some common survival rate.
+The ratio of these absorbed doses is the RBE of R. Instead of cell death, the endpoint might be the fraction of cells that become unable to undergo mitotic division (or, for bacteria, binary fission), thus being effectively sterilized—even if they can still carry out other cellular functions.

-The types R of ionizing radiation most considered in RBE evaluation are X-rays and gamma radiation (both consisting of photons), alpha radiations (helium-4 nuclei), beta radiation (electrons and positrons), neutron radiation, and heavy nuclei, including the fragments of nuclear fission.
+The types R of ionizing radiation most considered in RBE evaluation are X-rays and gamma radiation (both consisting of photons), alpha radiation (helium-4 nuclei), beta radiation (electrons and positrons), neutron radiation, and heavy nuclei, including the fragments of nuclear fission.
 For some kinds of radiation, the RBE is strongly dependent on the energy of the individual particles.

 Dependence on tissue type

 Early on it was found that X-rays, gamma rays, and beta radiation were essentially equivalent for all cell types.
 Therefore, the standard radiation type X is generally an X-ray beam with 250 keV photons or cobalt-60 gamma rays.
 As a result, the relative biological effectiveness of beta and photon radiation is essentially 1.

 For other radiation types, the RBE is not a well-defined physical quantity, since it varies somewhat with the type of tissue and with the precise place of absorption within the cell.
 Thus, for example, the RBE for alpha radiation is 2–3 when measured on bacteria, 4–6 for simple eukaryotic cells, and 6–8 for higher eukaryotic cells.
-According to one source it may be much higher (6500 with X rays as the reference) on ovocytes.
+According to one source it may be much higher (6500 with X-rays as the reference) on ovocytes.
 The RBE of neutrons is 4–6 for bacteria, 8–12 for simple eukaryotic cells, and 12–16 for higher eukaryotic cells.